Introduction to Access Control (v4)

 Mainstream Access Control Mechanisms

 Several mechanisms support the implementation of access control.
-This section covers the more common ones: Access Control Lists (ACLs), Role-Based Access Controls (RBACs), and Attribute-Based Controls (ABACs).
+This section covers the more common ones: Access Control Lists (ACLs), Role-based Access Controls (RBACs), and Attribute-based Access Controls (ABACs).

 Every owner of a file will need to define the ACL for the object.
 This distributed method of control implies that central control of access is non-existent.
 But, from an auditing perspective: it’s relatively simple to find out who has access to a protected resource since that is registered in the ACL of the resource.